It's Only the End of the World

 No items found.

-Everyone tries to keep emotions under control, to master their roles, but who is their author?
-Is mortifying yourself the only way to be together?
-Where are the boundaries of selfishness in family relationships and how important is it to protect your illusions about others?
-The demands of career and freedom take a beating with the demands of caring for loved ones.
-As if it was impossible to stand for anything.
-The pervasive guilt seeps through the whole house.
-Who makes up who in this family and who owes what to whom?
-How often to drive home?
-What is a home?
+Everyone tries to keep their emotions under control, to perform their roles—but who authored them?
+Is numbing oneself the only way to stay together?
+Where are the boundaries of selfishness in family relationships, and how important is it to protect our illusions about one another?
+The demands of career and personal freedom clash with the responsibilities of caring for loved ones.
+It feels as if it’s impossible to succeed at anything.
+A pervasive sense of guilt seeps through the entire house.

 A production on the border between reality and model.
-Theater and computer game.
-Family simulator.
+Theatre and video game.
+A family simulator.

 Cast